CESNET/eInfra-docs/topics/account/docs/access.md

-# Accessing your account and services
+# Accessing Your Account and Services

-In a principle and by default **e-INFRA CZ Account doesn't have own credentials**. **You are supposed to log in with your home organization account**, which is something you should use and know from your daily work/study life.
+In principle and by default, **e-INFRA CZ Account doesn't have own credentials**. **You are supposed to log in with your home organization account**, which is something you should use and know from your daily work/study life.